luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

+## Other files in the directory:
 **FILE:** MCP2TRF_state.db \
 --> Trained random forest model database

 **FILE:** phageFunctions.py \
 --> Contains the basic functions that are reused across all jupyter notebooks associated with the G2T/MCP2T project

+**FILE:** G2T_test_data.csv \
+--> Contains genome length data for three phages that can be used as a template or to test installation for G2T.py

+**FILE:** MCP2TRF_test_data.csv \
+--> Contains MCP sequence data for three phages that can be used as a template or to test installation for MCP2TRF.py